 Quoting directly from Google:

-Late in January there was a minor widespread panic in entrepreneurial circles on social media about this deadline.
-This crying wolf was driven by a lack of understanding and created unnecessary drama.
-Unless you collect passwords or credit cards on your site, your site will not be marked non-secure (YET).
-It won’t display the green padlock icon either (but then it never did).
+The initial announcement in January 2017 (for sites that captured information) created a minor widespread panic in entrepreneurial circles on social media about this deadline.
+The crying wolf was driven by a lack of understanding and created unnecessary drama.
+It used to be that unless you collected passwords or credit cards on your site, or collected email addresses/had a contact form that your site would not be marked non-secure (YET) — But it will starting August 2018 It Will!.

 You do not need to panic